Subway-Tunnel Signage

 A wood mockup:

 Top-left: the original photo to be displayed.
-The remaining three photos are attempts to take a time lapse shot while moving the camera to the left (to simulate the moving train) and to record the combined multiple images widened into one reconstructed image.
+The remaining three photos are attempts to take a time lapse shot while moving the camera to the left (to simulate the moving train).
 Top-right shot is the result of moving too slow during the shot.

 Forward motion of the train causes horizontal motion parallax of the vertical light strips behind the screen to scan the image.
 Perceptual image lag leaves a streak-scanned image in the viewer’s eye/mind so that the sign appears to hang just outside the train window.
 LED’s are brighter, produce much less heat, have a more natural color balance and have much longer life than fluorescent lamps.